Navy Intelligence Specialist

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower division bachelor's/associate's degree categories for courses taken in this rating on applied mathematics basic photography, computer concepts, drafting and design, technical writing and office practices.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower division bachelor's/associates degree categories for courses taken in this rating on applied mathematics basic photography, computer concepts, drafting and design, technical writing and office practices.